GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/sidePanel/index.md

 ---

 {% Aside 'important' %}
-The Side Panel API will launch on [Chrome 114](https://chromiumdash.appspot.com/schedule), available in stable in late May 2023
+The Side Panel API will launch in [Chrome 114](https://chromiumdash.appspot.com/schedule), currently in beta and available in stable in late May 2023.
 {% endAside %}

 ## Overview {: #overview }